Zendard/TobyLearn/README.md

 # TobyLearn
 A simple learning helper made with tauri as an alternative to quizlet.

+## Features
+- Import sets
+- Create sets with GUI
+- Learn sets
+- Multiple themes
+- Basic settings (Case sensitivity, Randomize questions)

 ## Planned features
-- Import sets
 - More settings
 - Drag and drop sets
-- Set finish screen
-- Progress bar and percentage
-- Logo